How Heavy Should a Weighted Blanket Be?

 When it comes to deciding how heavy your weighted blanket should be, the process can go something like the Goldilocks and Three Bears story where a little girl wanders into a bear family’s house while they are away and tries out their beds.

 The first bed she tries is too hard.
 The second is way too soft.
 But the third bed she climbs into is comfy, cozy, and has just the right combination of firmness and softness…and she blissfully drifts off into dreamland.

-Which means, some amount of personal preference does come into play when deciding whether to purchase a 10 lb weighted blanket, a 15 lb weighted blanket, or a 20 lb weighted blanket for yourself, a friend, or family member.
+Which means, some amount of personal preference does come into play when deciding whether to purchase a 10 lb weighted blanket, 15 lb weighted blanket, 20 lb weighted blanket or 25 lb weighted blanket for yourself, a friend, or family member.
 But that’s not to say you have to try out dozens of weighted blankets to figure out which one is right for you.

 The good news is there are just a few things to consider and a good rule of thumb to follow in order to select the best heaviness for an adult weighted blanket or a weighted blanket for kids to help ease anxiety, autism issues, or difficulty sleeping.

 Who will be using this heavy weighted blanket?

 The blanket weight you choose depends on who will be using it.
 Will it be an adult, a teenager, or an older pre-teen?
 The general rule of thumb for determining how heavy a weighted blanket should be is to multiply the body weight of the intended user by 0.10 or 10% -- give or take 5 lbs of blanket weight, depending on preference.

 As mentioned above, age also factors into the equation.
 So, considering both weight and age, here’s a ballpark guide: